Transforming Warehousing and Supply Chain Management with IoT and Robotics

 - Devise better, “just-in-time” and “just-in-sequence” delivery schedules;

 - Improve security by marking certain assets that cannot leave the facility.

-In a separate article, we have further explored several other tech-centric ways of that could be realized as part of your supply chain digitization initiative.
+In a separate article, we have further explored several other tech-centric ways of optimizing logistics and asset management that could be realized as part of your supply chain digitization initiative.

 Inventory Management and Visibility

 Switching from a paper-and-pencil pick/inventory system to an integrated digital one can result in a 25% gain in overall productivity, a 10-20% gain in space usage, and a 15-30% efficiency increase in use of stock.